TacticalMetaphysics/LiSE/README.md

 # What is a life simulation game?

 For the purposes of LiSE, it is any game where you are primarily concerned with "who you are" rather than "what you're doing".
 Everything your character in a life simulator can do should be represented somehow, but mostly in non-interactive form.
-This frees the player to attend to the high-level tasks of "living" in the game world: choosing what to do and when, rather than how.
+This frees the player to attend to the high-level tasks of "living" in the game
+world: choosing what to do and when, rather than how.

 In concrete terms, LiSE-style life simulators are games of time and resource management.
 The primary method for interacting with the game is to arrange events on a schedule, and then wait for your character(s) to carry them out.
 These games may be turn-based or real-time, but in the latter case, they allow the player to control the passage of game-time.
+There may be time pressure on the character(s), but the player experiences this only as a strategic concern.

 Existing games that LiSE seeks to imitate include: